-When the oven signals, turn food over and break apart or rearrange pieces for more even defrosting.
+At one half of selected defrosting time, the oven signals TURN.
+At this time, turn food over and break apart or rearrange pieces for more even defrosting.
 Shield any warm areas with small pieces of foil.
-The oven will continue to defrost if you don't open the door and turn the food.

 A dull thumping noise may be heard during defrosting.
 This is normal when oven is not operating at High power.